jaxcore/bumblebee/README.md

 run locally without any cloud services, stand-alone privacy-focused always-on voice applications can finally be realized.

-The Bumblebee project includes a voice app server console ([bumblebee-electron-app](https://github.com/jaxcore/bumblebee-electron-app)), which automatically installs and sets up DeepSpeech, and runs the bumblebee websocket service that voice applications can connect to.
+The Bumblebee project includes an ElectronJS voice app server console, which automatically installs and sets up DeepSpeech, and runs the bumblebee websocket service that voice applications can connect to.
 The applications run independently of the bumblebee server, and use a websocket API to connect and communicate by receiving speech-to-text results